hollowaykeanho/Upscaler/README.md

 /path/to/Upscaler/start.cmd "$@"
 ```

-> TIP: if you decided to use the shell script approach, you can also design the
+> TIP: if had you decided to use the shell script approach, you can also design
-> command to use your default model and scaling for your programming
+> the command to use your default model and scaling for your programming
 > efficiencies.
 Recommend you use `$HOME/bin` directory if it is set visible in
 > your `$PATH` value.